- Common uses

 - fever, cough, chills, flu like symptoms, frequent or painful urination, or other signs of infection

-- headaches that won't go away or unusual headaches; extreme tiredness; weight loss or gain; increased hunger or thirst; feeling dizzy or faint; feeling cold, deepening of voice, or constipation; hair loss; changes in mood or behavior such as decreased sex drive, feeling irritable, confused, or forgetful; nausea or vomiting; stomach pain
+- headaches that won't go away or unusual headaches; extreme tiredness; weight loss or gain; increased hunger or thirst; feeling dizzy or faint; feeling cold; deepening of voice; constipation; hair loss; changes in mood or behavior such as decreased sex drive, feeling irritable, confused, or forgetful; increased urination; increased sweating; stomach pain

 - neck stiffness